ISISComputingGroup/ibex_developers_manual/Retrospective‐Notes‐2024.10.30.md

 - would have to rewrite history on 4 instrument branches (thankfully not on any others)
 - LJ willing to take a look

-## ISIS Branded merch for new starters
+## ISIS Branded merchandise for new starters
 - JH Hopefully getting around to it this week

 ## NDX security